igorlogius/igorlogius/.github/ISSUE_TEMPLATE/other-questions.md

 ---
 name: Other Questions
-about: Ask things not related to any existing addon
+about: Ask things not related to any existing projects
 title: ''
 labels: question
 assignees: igorlogius